Adroiti/docs-for-code-review-tools/Cppcheck/leakReturnValNotUsed.md

-Pattern: Leak return val not used
+Pattern: Return value of allocation function not stored

 Issue: -

 ## Description

-Return value of allocation function `funcName` is not stored.
+Return value of allocation function is not stored.

 ## Further Reading